[Published Nov. 2018; Updated March 2019]

 4. Fully complete carpool or vanpool registrations

 Carpool and vanpool permits are only issued once all carpool and vanpool members have completed the online process.
 Carpool and vanpool members must confirm their acceptance to the group and select their payment method.
-All members must click pay to complete the registration, but no charge will be issued.
+All members must click pay to complete the registration.

 Once everyone has confirmed their acceptance and entered payment information, the permit will appear in all members’ accounts as “Active” or “Issued.”
 The receipt will appear in each members’ transaction section as confirmation for registering in the carpool.